First-Mover Bias in Gradient Boosting Explanations: Mechanism, Detection, and Resolution: Results

-Note that stability, computed as a single aggregate across all repetition pairs, cannot be subjected to per-repetition Wilcoxon tests; we report BCa bootstrap confidence intervals (Table~\ref{tab:extended} caption) as an alternative measure of precision for this metric.

-\paragraph{The SR equivalence is the headline theoretical result.} We find that model independence alone---even in its simplest form (seed averaging, no diversity optimization)---largely resolves first-mover bias in the linear regime.
-Stochastic Retrain achieves marginally higher stability point estimates than \dash{} at most $\rhovar$ levels ($0.975$--$0.980$ vs.\ $0.972$--$0.977$), and the non-significant differences on accuracy ($d = +0.05$, $p = 0.926$) and equity ($d = -0.21$, $p = 0.622$) confirm this equivalence statistically. \emph{This equivalence is our central theoretical contribution}: it isolates model independence as the operative mechanism, and positions \dash{} as a principled instantiation of that principle rather than a statistically superior pipeline.
-Phrased differently: raw seed averaging already delivers most of the benefit; \dash{} then operationalizes this principle with engineered quality control (filtering, diversity-aware selection), diagnostic tools, and hyperparameter robustness that seed averaging cannot provide.
+\paragraph{The SR equivalence isolates the operative mechanism.} Stochastic Retrain implements the same core operation as \dash{}---averaging attributions across independently trained models---differing only in how independence is achieved (seed diversity vs.\ hyperparameter diversity).
+The companion paper \citep{caraker2026impossibility} proves this averaging is the unique minimum-variance unbiased estimator; the equivalence below confirms that practical independence, not pipeline engineering, drives stability.
+We find that model independence alone---even in its simplest form (seed averaging, no diversity optimization)---largely resolves first-mover bias in the linear regime.
+Stochastic Retrain achieves marginally higher stability point estimates than \dash{} at most $\rhovar$ levels ($0.975$--$0.980$ vs.\ $0.973$--$0.977$), and the non-significant differences on accuracy ($d = +0.05$, $p = 0.926$) and equity ($d = -0.13$, $p = 0.44$) confirm this equivalence statistically. \emph{This equivalence is the strongest evidence for our central claim}: that model independence, not any particular aggregation strategy, is the operative mechanism that neutralizes first-mover bias.
+Phrased differently: raw seed averaging already delivers stability in the linear regime; \dash{} then operationalizes this principle with additional benefits---nonlinear robustness (Section~\ref{sec:nonlinear}), equitable attribution (below), ground-truth-free diagnostics (Section~\ref{sec:diagnostics}), and computational efficiency---that simple seed averaging does not provide.
+The companion paper \citep{caraker2026impossibility} proves that \dash{} consensus averaging is Pareto-optimal among all attribution aggregation methods: it achieves the Cram\'er--Rao variance bound $\sigma^2/M$ and no method can simultaneously achieve zero within-group unfaithfulness and higher between-group stability for the same ensemble size.